-Special Purpose Programs -
+Special Purpose Programs

-In addition to the MTW Voucher Program, HACSB administers other voucher programs and special programs, such as Mainstream, HOPWA, VASH and Continuum of Care Rental Assistance.
+In addition to the MTW Voucher Program, HACSB administers other voucher programs and special programs, such as Mainstream, Housing Opportunities for Persons with AIDS (HOPWA), Veteran's Affairs Supportive Housing (VASH), and Shelter Plus Care.

-- Mainstream This program is designed to provide rental assistance to persons with disabilities to enable them to lease affordable private housing of their choice.
-At the end of FY 2017, we were providing assistance to 90 families through this program. - Housing Opportunities for Persons with AIDS (HOPWA) HACSB has partnered with Foothill Aids Project to offer rental assistance and supportive services to persons diagnosed with HIV/AIDS.
+Mainstream - This program is designed to provide rental assistance to persons with disabilities to enable them to lease affordable private housing of their choice.
+During FY 2018, we provided assistance to 90 families through this program.

+Housing Opportunities for Persons with AIDS (HOPWA) - HACSB has partnered with Foothill Aids Project to offer rental assistance and supportive services to persons diagnosed with HIV/AIDS.
 The Foothill AIDS Project assesses the applicant's duration of participation in their case management program and facilitates location of suitable housing to meet their clients' needs.
-At the end of FY 2017, we were providing assistance to 35 families through this program. - Veteran's Affairs Supportive Housing (VASH) HACSB and Veterans Administration Medical Center have partnered to provide rental vouchers and supportive services to eligible homeless veterans with severe psychiatric or substance abuse disorders.
+During FY 2018, we provided assistance to 46 families through this program.

+Veteran's Affairs Supportive Housing (VASH) - HACSB and Veterans Administration Medical Center have partnered to provide rental vouchers and supportive services to eligible homeless veterans with severe psychiatric or substance abuse disorders.
 The program goals include promoting maximal Veteran recovery and independence to sustain permanent housing in the community for the Veteran and the Veteran's family.
-At the end of FY 2017, we were providing assistance to 377 families through this program. - Master Leasing Program This program is funded by State of California Mental Health Services Act funds and serves mentally ill or developmentally disabled families with emergency shelter housing.
+During FY 2018, we provided assistance to 433 families through this program.

+Master Leasing Program - This program is funded by State of California Mental Health Services Act funds and serves mentally ill or developmentally disabled families with emergency shelter housing.
 Case management and comprehensive support services are provided for residents participating in this program.
-At the end of FY 2017, we were providing assistance to 16 families through this program. - Continuum of Care Permanent Supportive Housing Programs Formerly known as Shelter Plus Care Program (S+C) provides rental assistance for hard-to-serve chronically homeless persons with disabilities in connection with supportive services funded from sources outside the program.
-HACSB currently administers the following Continuum of Care Rental Assistance : - Stepping Stones This program provides rental assistance for hard to serve chronically homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
-Under this program, HACSB provides the housing services based on eligible referrals from the Coordinated Entry System (CES) and the
+During FY 2018, we provided assistance to 16 families through this program.

+Shelter Plus Care Programs (S + C) - The Shelter Plus Care Program provides rental assistance for hard-to-serve homeless persons with disabilities in connection with supportive services funded from sources outside the program.
+HACSB currently administers the following Shelter Plus Care vouchers: